Aortic stenosis: Complications

 Notwithstanding the foregoing, the American Heart Association changed its recommendations regarding antibiotic prophylaxis for endocarditis.
-Specifically, as of 2007 it is recommended that such prophylaxis should be limited only to those with prosthetic heart valves, those with previous episode(s) of endocarditis, and those with certain types of congenital heart disease.
+Specifically, as of 2007, it is recommended that such prophylaxis should be limited only to those with prosthetic heart valves, those with previous episode(s) of endocarditis, and those with certain types of congenital heart disease.

 Since the stenosed aortic valve may limit the heart's output, people with aortic stenosis are at risk of syncope and dangerously low blood pressure should they use any of a number of medications for cardiovascular diseases that often coexist with aortic stenosis.
 Examples include nitroglycerin, nitrates, ACE inhibitors, terazosin (Hytrin), and hydralazine.
 Note that all of these substances lead to peripheral vasodilation.
 Under normal circumstances, in the absence of aortic stenosis, the heart is able to increase its output and thereby offset the effect of the dilated blood vessels.
 In some cases of aortic stenosis, however, due to the obstruction of blood flow out of the heart caused by the stenosed aortic valve, cardiac output cannot be increased.
 Low blood pressure or syncope may ensue.

 Causes

-Aortic stenosis is most commonly caused by age-related progressive calcification (>50% of cases), with a mean age of 65 to 70 years.
+Aortic stenosis is most commonly caused by age-related progressive calcific aortic valve disease (CAVD) (>50% of cases), with a mean age of 65 to 70 years.
+CAVD is the build-up of calcium on the cusps of the valve, and this calcification causes hardening and stenosis of the valve.
 Another major cause of aortic stenosis is the calcification of a congenital bicuspid aortic valve or, more rarely, a congenital unicuspid aortic valve.
-Those with unicuspid aortic valves typically need intervention when very young, often as a newborn.
-While those with congenital bicuspid aortic valve make up 30-40% of those presenting during adulthood and typically presenting earlier (ages 40+ to 50+) than those with tricuspid aortic valves (65+).
+Those with unicuspid aortic valves typically need intervention when very young, often as a newborn, while those with congenital bicuspid aortic valve make up 30-40% of those presenting during adulthood and typically present earlier (ages 40+ to 50+) than those with tricuspid aortic valves (65+).

 Acute rheumatic fever post-inflammatory is the cause of less than 10% of cases.
 Rare causes of aortic stenosis include Fabry disease, systemic lupus erythematosus, Paget disease, high blood uric acid levels, and infection.